-For those of you who attended our budget event, Rachel mentioned that handbags can now be claimed as a tax deduction.
+For those of you who attended our budget event, we mentioned that handbags can now be claimed as a tax deduction.
 The Sydney Morning Herald has explained how you can justify this claim in the following article written by Melissa Browne.

 How to Claim a Handbag as a Tax Deduction

 Last month online magazine Financy caused a sensation among women when an article suggested we may be able to claim our handbags as tax deductions.
 The excitement died down a little when it was suggested a log book may need to be kept to prove complete deductibility of the bag, but I’m still certain stores will see a spike in female bag sales pre June 30.

 What was interesting to me as a result of the article was two things.
 First, I think it’s fairly accepted that Australians are pretty excited and motivated by tax deductions.
 Second, it made me wonder how many people actually understood how much they stood to save by the purchase of their Prada and also what else they could potentially claim for.

 So because I’m an accountant and these things excite me more than they should below is a breakdown of what it all means and what the outcome is for you at tax time.

 What sort of bag